fernap3/astr/README.md

-A test runner, made for simple integration with TypeScript projects.
+astr is test runner, made for simple integration with TypeScript projects.
-Supports asynchronous (promise-based) tests.
+It supports asynchronous (promise-based) tests.

     npm install --save astr